Golf Digest: Course rankings

 In 2010, Golf Digest produced its inaugural ranking of "America's Top 50 Courses for Women".
 In creating the ranking, the magazine used nominations and evaluations by its panel of over 100 female raters as well as the woman-friendly criteria established by the editors.
 Those criteria included: at least one tee less than 5,300 yards; at least two sets of tees with USGA slope and course ratings for women; run-up areas to most or all greens and minimal forced carries for those playing from the forward tees.

-The top ten on the 2013 list are as follows: